michaeltelford/broken_link_finder/README.md

 ## Link Extraction

 You can customise the XPath used to extract links from each crawled page.
-This can be done via the command line or the library.
+This can be done via the executable or library.

 ### Executable

-Simply add the `--xpath` (or `-x`) flag to the crawl command e.g.
+Add the `--xpath` (or `-x`) flag to the crawl command e.g.

     $ broken_link_finder crawl http://txti.es -x //img/@src

 ### Library

-Simply set the desired XPath using the accessor methods provided:
+Set the desired XPath using the accessor methods provided:

 > main.rb